Nigerian forces fight Islamists near lawmakers' Abuja quarters

 The bulk of Islamist attacks occur in the remote northeast, where Boko Haram had its first major uprising in 2009.

-Nigeria’s military said it had killed 150 insurgents this week, including a commander, in an operation in which 16 of its own forces were also killed.

-In a separate attack on Tuesday, Boko Haram gunmen killed at least 20 people travelling along a road heading south from Borno, witnesses told Reuters.

-Reporting by Camillus Eboh; Writing by Joe Brock; Editing by Tim Cocks, Alison Williams and Sonya Hepinstall
+Reporting by Camillus Eboh; Writing by Joe Brock; Editing by Tim Cocks and Alison Williams